 - Post-disaster information about shelters, transportation, or supplies

-Messages can be transmitted anywhere in a radius from .25-miles to 10 miles, allowing neighborhood-level, time-sensitive information to be sent only to affected citizens.
+Messages can be sent within a radius from .25 to 10 miles, allowing neighborhood-level, time-sensitive information to be sent only the affected.

 You can register at www.nixle.com.
 You will provide your address or a near intersection, a cell phone number and an email address to receive alerts.
 You then select which messages you wish to receive on which devices.